aztecman/Magic_the_gathering_python_ML/MTG_RNN/README.md

 - [Tensorflow 1.0](http://www.tensorflow.org)

 ## Basic Usage
-To train with default parameters on the tinyshakespeare corpus, run `python train.py`.
+To train with default parameters on the MTG corpus, run `python train.py`.
 To access all the parameters use `python train.py --help`.

 To sample from a checkpointed model, `python sample.py`.
 Sampling while the learning is still in progress (to check last checkpoint) works only in CPU or using another GPU.